-There are few places rival Costa Rica’s ecological diversity.
+There are very few places in the world that rival Costa Rica’s ecological diversity.
 More than a quarter of the country is protected lands, boasting 850 bird species and 200+ mammals.

-Explore the verdant Monteverde cloudforest in search of the dazzling Resplendent Quetzal, lovely Long-tailed Manakin, and bizarre Three-wattled Bellbird.
+Explore within the verdant Monteverde cloudforest—in search of the dazzling Resplendent Quetzal, lovely Long-tailed Manakin, and bizarre Three-wattled Bellbird.
 Immerse in tropical wonder at Celeste Mountain Lodge in the shadow of the Tenorio and Miravalles Volcanoes.
-Explore the Caño Negro area, rich in colorful waders like Roseate Spoonbill and Purple Gallinule, and perhaps even Jabiru; here you can opt for an after dinner drive to search for night birds and with great luck, large and rare mammals like Jaguar and even Giant Anteater.
+Discover the Caño Negro area, rich in colorful waders like Roseate Spoonbill and Purple Gallinule, and perhaps even Jabiru; here you can opt for an after dinner drive to search for night birds and mammals.

-We offer an optional extension to explore La Selva Biological Station’s Neotropical specialties and the Sarapiqui area’s Caribbean lowlands is a great way to further immerse yourself in Costa Rica’s stunning biodiversity.
+We also offer an optional extension to explore La Selva Biological Station’s Neotropical specialties and the Sarapiqui area’s Caribbean lowlands.
+A great way to further immerse yourself in Costa Rica’s beautiful biodiversity.

-- Enjoy the beautiful Hotel Bougainvillea upon your arrival; bird their 10-acre botanical garden
+- A perfect way to start—the lovely Hotel Bougainvillea; bird their 10-acre botanical garden

 - Watch for hummingbirds, trogons, and mammals, too, from Monteverde Mountain Lodge, nestled in lush cloudforest